Assistance programs Skagit County.

-Skagit County Community Action Agency
+Skagit County Community Action Agency grant money

 The local community action agency is arguably the first place to turn to for emergency assistance.
-They offer low income, the working poor, and others with numerous assistance and aid programs.
+They offer low income, the working poor, and others numerous assistance and financial aid programs.
 One of the goals of the non-profit is to help people help themselves.
 For example, contact them to learn more about.

 - Women, Infants & Children (WIC) - This program helps the unemployed, low income, and people on TANF.
-WIC helps feed new or preganant mothers.
+WIC helps feed new or pregnant mothers.
 Skagit Community Action also deals with healthy lifestyles for new moms.
 Services are provided in Anacortes and Mount Vernon Washington

 - Heating and energy bill assistance - Skagit County Community Action Agency runs several different programs to help people with utility bills.
 Contact them to learn about the following options and resources.

-- Legal aid - The organization also partners with the Skagit Volunteer Lawyer Program, which offers free legal assistance and representation to eligible low-income residents.
+- Free Legal aid - The organization also partners with the Skagit Volunteer Lawyer Program, which offers free legal assistance and representation to eligible low-income residents.
 It assists with rent arrears, consumer debt issues, wills and estates, and other civil legal matters.

-- Crisis intervention fo veterans- Several components are offered.
+- Crisis intervention for veterans- Several components are offered.
 One includes the so called Veterans Assistance and Critical Needs programs, which provide modest financial assistance for gas, clothing, food, housing help, transportation, and emergency lodging.

 - SSVF is another veteran program - Skagit Community Action focuses on housing issues and general guidance.
 There may be gasoline for vehicles or bas pusses, grants for rent, employment programs, and other support.